SypherEngine/SypherEngine/README.md

 ```
 <h1 align="center">📇 License 📇</h1>

-This project follows the MIT license, refer [LICENSE.txt]()
+This project follows the MIT license, refer [LICENSE](https://github.com/SypherEngine/SypherEngine/blob/main/LICENSE)

 <h1 align="center">🤝 Contributing 🤝</h1>

 From the smallest change to a bug fix or feature implementation, Contributions are extremely welcome!
-Refer the [Contributing Guidelines]() for more info, and thank you for your help!
+Refer the [Contributing Guidelines](https://github.com/SypherEngine/SypherEngine/blob/main/CONTRIBUTING.md) for more info, and thank you for your help!

 <h1 align="center">🫂 Support 🫂</h1>